 Forming a working organization sharply focused on goals is the single most important thing you can do to stem a general sense of decline or uncertainty in rural communities.
 Yes, forming an organization can strengthen the warm and fuzzy sense of belonging that stems from being part of a neighborhood, but it also can be instrumental in obtaining good maintenance for your roads, an action plan to deal with economic challenges, attention to your rural housing needs, and assistance with problem properties, people, or theft.

-1. If you do not have a clear sense of boundaries, ask people and see if any consensus emerges.
+1. If you do not have a clear sense of boundaries for your neighborhood, ask people and see if any consensus emerges.
 If not, draw a boundary arbitrarily and start work.
 If you learn later that others are offended because they were omitted, or that you actually have a common issue with another group, you can expand your boundaries.
 Try to stay within the same school district.